|

 I named the observatory after my loyal companion, Rudy.
 It also pays homage to my Rock and roll roots (Led Zeppelin song) as my father and I were both drummers, and the owner of SkyShed (Wayne Parker) is a bassist.

-This project has been in the works for nearly 6-months, and to finally see the observatory sitting in the backyard is a dream come true.
+This project has been in the works for nearly six months, and finally seeing the observatory sitting in the backyard is a dream come true.

 Timeline of Events: